 General Cemetery Tours

 These tours are about the general cemetery and will include some of the listed graves and give an overview of the site.
 This tour starts at the times detailed below from the Chapel.
-As this year will see the Anniversary of the start of the First World War there will be some graves that we will visit showing the historic links between Margate and the those who died due to enemy action.
+There will be some graves that we will visit showing the historic links between Margate and the those who died due to enemy action in World War I.

 These tours use the same chapel as the General tours and are specifically about the lives of those people interred in the cemetery who have had links with the sea.
 Being a coastal town and a base for a Lifeboat this tour focuses on those who have had involvement with the sea.
-In this year’s tours there will be visits to graves of those involved in the Dunkirk evacuation which resulted in over 46,000 troops arriving at Margate!
+There will be visits to graves of those involved in the Dunkirk evacuation which resulted in over 46,000 troops arriving at Margate!

 The cemetery is on Manston Road just past the crematorium entrance.
 Limited parking is available on the outside road and within the adjacent Crematorium